Jayxuchen/boneapp/README.md

 ## How to set up database

+1. "cp ./core/config.sample ./core/db.conf"
-1. Enter "core/db.conf" with your mysql database credentials
+2. Modify "db.conf" with your mysql database credentials
-2. import database with this command:
+3. import database with this command:
     -"mysql -u username -p -h localhost boneapp < ./scripts/db_scripts/data.sql"

 ## How to run on a local host